shivammodi1/DevOps-Repo/Docker/03-Images vs Containers in Docker.md

 ## Important questions:
 **1. Why container are called isolated?**
+- Without disturbing the host system it will manage its own dependencies and environment.
 - Becuase each container runs independently and does not interfere with other containers or the host system.

 **2. Can we have multiple containers from the same image?**